- Education and Science»

 Church Sues Woman Over Bad Google Review

 Everyone pushes the limits of what the 1st Amendment is, but in this case, the 1st Amendment doesn't even apply.
-Announced just today, an Oregon Church is suing one of its former members for $500,000 over a scathing review she left on Google.
+An Oregon Church is suing one of its former members for $500,000 over a scathing review she left on Google.
 Her review is colorful that's for sure, filled with metaphors like 'creepy', 'cult', 'control tactics', etc. Of course the pastor disagrees.
+After reviewing the case, the judge dismissed the lawsuit deeming the reviews a public response in a public forum and therefore legal.

 That's all for now!